 - A. Class work missed during unexcused absences may not be made up.
-An Out-of-School Suspension (OSS) is an unexcused absence and work may not be made up unless the school principal creates opportunities after school hours to earn credit for missed assignments. - B. Students will have the opportunity to make up assignments with an excused absence.
+An Out-of-School Suspension (OSS) is an unexcused absence and work may not be made up unless the school principal creates opportunities after school hours to earn credit for missed assignments.
+Any student having more than ten early check-outs or check-ins will not be allowed to make up their missed school work for that day without an excuse from their physician. - B. Students will have the opportunity to make up assignments with an excused absence.
 However, the teacher has the option to require that tests and exams be administered during a separate, teacher monitored session which must be scheduled through the respective teacher.
 Students will have three days to turn in missed assignments (could be longer if approved by principal). - C. Kindergarten with 20 unexcused absences could be withdrawn from school.